Nintendo 3DS system software: Themes update

+Badges

 An application called Nintendo Badge Arcade released in December 2014 in Japan, and November 2015 in America and Europe, allows yet further customizing of the HOME Menu, by using badges that are won in a pay-to-play crane game; these badges can then be accessed/used via an additional menu within the HOME Menu that is installed upon loading the game and then placed and removed like normal software icons/folders.
 Some badges act as shortcuts to access specific pre-installed applications, such as StreetPass Mii Plaza.
+The Nintendo Badge Arcade was discontinued on April 9th, 2024 alongside the Nintendo Network, and badges are no longer obtainable.